LycheeOrg/LycheeOrg.github.io/docs/org.md

 We do not have schedule for releases such as every 6 months.
 Our releases should never contain breaking changes.
 That being said, we do not provide backward compatibility or hotfix for older versions.
 The `master` branch is the bleeding edge of Lychee.
 It contains the latest bugfixes and newest features.
 Once a sufficient number of hotfixes or new features has been merged into `master` we create a new release.

+Generally, we follow semantic versioning: Major.minor.patch.

+- Major releases provide a breaking change or significant refactoring of the full project (_e.g._, migration to a new front-end).
+- minor releases have a database structural update or provide a notable change.
+- patches for the rest.

 ## Security

 In order to ensure maximum security some actions on Lychee are restricted by an admin authentication.
 The username and password are stored hashed with bcrypt in the database.